aws-ia/terraform-aws-runtask-iam-access-analyzer/examples/module_workspace/README.md

 <!-- BEGIN_TF_DOCS -->
 # Usage Example

-First step is to deploy the module into dedicated Terraform Cloud workspace.
-The output `runtask_id` is used on other Terraform Cloud workspace to configure the runtask.
+First step is to deploy the module into dedicated HCP Terraform workspace.
+The output `runtask_id` is used on other HCP Terraform workspace to configure the runtask.

 * Build and package the Lambda files using the makefile.
 Run this command from the root directory of this repository.
   ```bash